 If you are interested in any of our volunteer opportunities, please contact the Volunteer Department at 918-386-2203

 Cliff Flock has been volunteering for Zoo Safari USA at the Red Fern Festival in Tahlequah since 2011.
-His responsibility is to watch Dozer the Sulcata Tortoise throughout the two day event, and explain to visitors about what Sulcata Tortoises eat, their habitat and if Dozer likes to patted on the shell.
+His responsibility is to watch Dozer the Sulcata Tortoise throughout the two day event, and explain to visitors about what Sulcata Tortoises eat, their habitat and that Dozer likes to patted on the shell.

 Due to his work and family dedication Cliff is only able to work the festival, but his outgoing personality and knowledge of reptiles (he specializes in geckos) has endured him to our hearts as one of the best volunteers we have had over the years.

 Cliff’s greatest achievement for Zoo Safari USA was for the fundraising and construction of the tortoises building and spacious yard, and without his help we never would have had such a beautiful exhibit for the tortoises.